White Chocolate Crockpot Candy Recipe

 Ingredients

-Four ingredients.
-That’s it.
-Here’s why each one is there:
+Simple as can be, four ingredients.
+Here’s the reason why each one is there:

 - 24 ounces dry roasted peanuts — Dry roasted, not raw, not honey roasted.
 The salt and roasted flavor cut through the sweetness of the white chocolate in a way that makes these actually interesting to eat rather than cloying.
 This is the majority of the volume in each cluster — you want them loaded with peanuts.